hx2A/py5website/reference/py5magics_py5screenshot.rst

 Description
 ===========

-Take a screenshot of the current running sketch.
+Take a screenshot of the current running Sketch.

 Use the ``-w`` argument to wait before taking the screenshot.